dotnet/AspNetCore.Docs/aspnet/mvc/models/formatting.rst

   :emphasize-lines: 8,10
   :dedent: 8

 A JSON-formatted response will be returned unless another format was requested and the server can return the requested format.
-You can use a tool like `Fiddler <http://www.telerik.com/fiddler>`_ to create a request that includes an Accept header, and specify another format.
-In that case, if the server has a *formatter* that matches the requested format, the results will be returned in that format.
+You can use a tool like `Fiddler <http://www.telerik.com/fiddler>`_ to create a request that includes an Accept header and specify another format.
+In that case, if the server has a *formatter* that can produce a response in the requested format, the result will be returned in the client-preferred format.

 .. image:: formatting/_static/fiddler-composer.png

 In the above screenshot, the Fiddler Composer has been used to generate a request, specifying ``Accept: application/xml``.
 By default, ASP.NET Core MVC only supports JSON, so even when another format is specified, the result returned is still JSON-formatted.
 You'll see how to add additional formatters in the next section.

-Your controller actions can return model objects, in which case ASP.NET MVC will automatically create an ``ObjectResult`` for you that wraps the object.
-The client will get the appropriately formatted serialized object.
+Controller actions can return POCOs (Plain Old CLR Objects), in which case ASP.NET MVC will automatically create an ``ObjectResult`` for you that wraps the object.
+The client will get the formatted serialized object (JSON format is the default; you can configure XML or other formats).
 If the object being returned is ``null``, then the framework will return a ``204 No Content`` response.

 Returning an object type: